-IF you haven’t used your lawnmower over winter and it has 6-month-old fuel you may have trouble starting it.
+If you haven’t used your lawnmower over winter and it has 6-month-old fuel you may have trouble starting it.
 If so drain the fuel and replace it with new premium fuel.
-The fuel stabilizer will help for long-term storage.
+The fuel stabilizer will help with long-term storage.

 You can use a manual vacuum pump to suck out the fuel or simply tip the lawn mower upside down to drain the old fuel into a container.

 If there is a fuel filter attached check to see if it has captured any particles.
 Often dirt and dust will be filtered out.

 There is not a lot to do with the carburetor and throttle cable.
 Check that there is the correct amount of slack in the throttle cable.
 Lubricate this cable with WD40 or another lubricating spray.

 Check the fuel primer push button that is not cracked or deformed.
 These will break down after around 10 years if left out in the weather.